Arabian oryx reintroduction: Jordan

 The reintroduction project for Jordan began when the Environment Agency of Abu Dhabi (EAD) and the Al Aqaba Special Economic Zone Authority signed a sponsorship agreement in April 2007.
 Under this agreement, EAD is sponsoring the million three-year project which includes reintroduction of the Arabian oryx into the Wadi Rum Protected Area, rehabilitating the habitat, and helping local residents to improve their living standards.

 Twenty oryx (12 males and 8 females) were released into the Wadi Rum Protected Area in July 2009.

-Current status
+Impact

 In 1986, as a result of the reintroduction efforts, the IUCN re-listed the Arabian oryx from extinct in the wild to endangered.
 By 2009, the Arabian oryx was protected by law in all areas where it appears.

 In June 2011, the Arabian oryx was re-listed as vulnerable by the IUCN Red List.
 The IUCN estimates there are more than 1000 Arabian oryx in the wild, with 6000–7000 held in captivity worldwide in zoos, preserves, and private collections.
 Some of these are in large fenced enclosures (free-roaming), including those in Syria (Al Talila), Bahrain, Qatar, and UAE.
 This is the first time the IUCN has re-classified a species as vulnerable after it had been listed as extinct in the wild.
 The Arabian oryx is also listed in CITES Appendix I.